billpg/HashBack/README.md

 WWW-Authenticate: PickAName realm=MyRealm url=/api/RequestBearerToken
 ```

-- The optional `realm` parameter value, if used, should be copied into the TokenRequest message.
+- The optional `realm` parameter value, if used, should be copied into the Initiate message.
 It allows for variation of the issued token if desired.
-- The required `url` parameter specifies the URL to send the TokenRequest POST.
+- The required `url` parameter specifies the URL to send the Initiate POST.

 Per the HTTP standard, this `WWW-Authenticate` header may appear alongside other `WWW-Authenticate` headers, or together in a single header separated by commas.